 The Broadway musical meets gospel in PNC Arts Alive presents Black Nativity at Theatre Horizon, a jubilant holiday extravaganza that unites audiences for gospel and musical theatre and spotlights the region’s most soul stirring vocalists.
 With prose by legendary writer Langston Hughes, Black Nativity is a secular retelling of the story of a downtrodden people inspired by the arrival of a savior.
 In diverse Norristown, where 17% of residents live in poverty and Main Street storefronts are shuttered, Black Nativity’s promise of hope for a brighter future rings true.
 December 2015 at Theatre Horizon, 401 DeKalb Street, Norristown, PA. www.theatrehorizon.org

 Walnut Street Theatre

-Sponsored by PNC Arts Alive, Walnut Street Theatre’s community outreach for its 2014-2015 season finale production of Memphis is a multi-faceted, audience development initiative aimed at the Greater Philadelphia Latino community.
-The centerpiece of the project is two fully-subsidized performances (2,000 tickets) – the first for adults in the Latino community and the second, a student-matinee for high schools in communities with dense African-American populations.
+Sponsored by PNC Arts Alive, Walnut Street Theatre’s community outreach for its 2014-2015 season finale production of Memphis is a multi-faceted, audience development initiative aimed at the Greater Philadelphia African-American community.
+The centerpiece of the project is two fully-subsidized performances (2,000 tickets) – the first for adults and families in the African-American community and the second, a student-matinee for high schools in communities with dense African-American populations.
 The Walnut will also provide partner organizations in the African-American community with a complimentary performance from our educational Touring Outreach Program – an arts education initiative that impacts 80,000+ students in schools across the Delaware Valley each year. www.walnutstreettheatre.org

 Wheaton Arts and Cultural Center